mahayasa/ctgan-enn-cs/README.md

 ---

-This research was conducted as part of [Your Institution/Organization].
+This research was conducted as part of ASEAN GMS grant and part of AIDA (Applied Intelligence and Data Analytics) lab in College of Computing, Khon Kaen University, Thailand.